 - What if I sign-up and don’t like the signals?
 Simple, you send me an email to cancel or cancel directly in Paypal.

 - Can I use a different trading platform (like MetaTrader 4) to filter the signals with my own indicators?
 Of course.
-MetaTrader 4 or 5 is an excellent trading platform for forex and you can filter the signals using your own technical analysis.
+MetaTrader 4 or 5 is an excellent trading platform for trading binary signals on forex and you can filter the signals using your own technical analysis.
 What I don’t recommend is taking the signals blindly.

 CFTC RULE 4.41 – HYPOTHETICAL OR SIMULATED PERFORMANCE RESULTS HAVE CERTAIN LIMITATIONS.
 UNLIKE AN ACTUAL PERFORMANCE RECORD, SIMULATED RESULTS DO NOT REPRESENT ACTUAL TRADING.
 ALSO, SINCE THE TRADES HAVE NOT BEEN EXECUTED, THE RESULTS MAY HAVE UNDER-OR-OVER COMPENSATED FOR THE IMPACT, IF ANY, OF CERTAIN MARKET FACTORS, SUCH AS LACK OF LIQUIDITY.
 NO REPRESENTATION IS BEING MADE THAT ANY ACCOUNT WILL OR IS LIKELY TO ACHIEVE PROFIT OR LOSSES SIMILAR TO THOSE SHOWN.